Morristown Marijuana Lawyer

 Possession of Marijuana Defense Attorney in Morris County, New Jersey

 If you or a loved one has been charged with a marijuana crime or another drug-related offense, the experienced Morris County criminal defense lawyers at the Tormey Law Firm can help.
-Our attorneys have extensive experience representing clients charged with drug crimes, including possession of marijuana, possession of prescription drugs, and possession of drug paraphernalia.
+Our attorneys have extensive experience representing clients charged with drug crimes, including those involving marijuana distribution, possession of prescription drugs, and possession of drug paraphernalia.
 With offices in centrally-located Morristown, we regularly appear in courts throughout Morris County, including those in Parsippany, Dover, Denville, Mount Olive, Roxbury, and Rockaway.
 To discuss your marijuana case with one of our highly knowledgeable attorneys, contact us today at (908) 336-5008 for a free consultation.